frankbryce/assembly-theory/README.md

   * Currently, the only useful Assembly is a `StringAssembly`, but I'd like to add molecular assemblies as well. `StringAssembly` is a subclass of `Assembly` which is useful to encode the idea of joining strings. `networkx.Graph` objects have more degrees of freedom when composing graphs together.
 String assemblies look like `node - node - node ... - node`.
   * Atom assemblies are single element graphs, and can be created with `Assembly.Atom()` or `StringAssembly.Atom()` for string assemblies.
 * `Constructor` objects allow you to specify how to turn assemblies into other assemblies.
 You can accept assemblies to hold in the object and use them during construction.
 * `History` objects hold information about the lineage of an assembly.
-To make a `History` object, you need to pass in a set of assemblies, an (optional) parent, and a constructor.
+To make a `History` object, you need to pass in an (optional) parent, and a constructor.
   * If a parent is not specified, all assemblies must be atoms.
 If you attempt to use a constructor that has non-atom assemblies it will raise an error.
   * The `History` keep a memory of all assemblies created in this History chain of construction.
 This is called the `population` of assemblies for this history.
   * If you attempt to use a constructor with assemblies not in the current `population` it will raise an error.